 • Select Done. * Airbase customer support. * Routable provides information about switching your bank account.

-• Download AT LEAST the most recent months’ bank statements and store them in a secure place, such as a company document storage system like Google Drive or Box.
+13. Download bank statements. * Download AT LEAST the most recent months’ bank statements and store them in a secure place, such as a company document storage system like Google Drive or Box. * Ideally download all available bank statements and store them so that you have them for your records and possibly for due diligence.

 We’ve also published this checklist for moving banks on our blog so that it’s easy for you to share with your team and network, if you’d like.